Noodle-ai/mlflow_part3_PostgresMinioRegistry/README.rst

   CREATE DATABASE mlflow_db;

-8. Verify the new Database was created (in psql command line)
+8. Verify the New Database was created (in psql command line)

 .. code-block:: bash